Pedro Martínez: Boston Red Sox (1998–2004)

+Martínez's WHIP in 2000 was 0.74, the second lowest total in major league history behind George Walker in 1940.
+However, Walker's record came in a season in which he only pitched 49 innings, whereas Martínez pitched 217 innings in 2000.
+Martínez struck out an American League-leading 284 batters while only walking 32, thereby breaking his own record for the highest single-season strikeout-to-walk ratio (8.88) in American League history.
+Martínez held opposing hitters to a slash line of .167/.213/.259 and recorded more than twice as many strikeouts (284) as hits allowed (128).
+When opposing teams had runners in scoring position, hitters' production against Martínez was reduced to a slash line of .133/.188/.219.

-In the span of 1999 and 2000, Martínez allowed 288 hits and 69 walks in 430 innings, with 597 strikeouts, an 0.83 WHIP, and a 1.90 ERA.
-Some statisticians believe that in the circumstances—with lefty-friendly Fenway Park as his home field, in a league with a designated hitter, during the peak era of steroid usage in the MLB—this performance represents the peak for any pitcher in baseball history.
+Across 1999 and 2000, Martínez allowed 288 hits and 69 walks in 430 innings, with 597 strikeouts, a 0.83 WHIP, and a 1.90 ERA.
+Some baseball pundits believe that given the era in which Martínez pitched—during the peak of the Steroid Era, in a league with a designated hitter, with hitter-friendly Fenway Park as his home field—his performance represents the peak for any pitcher in baseball history.

 Though he continued his dominance when healthy, carrying a sub-2.00 ERA to the midpoint of the following season, Martínez spent much of 2001 on the disabled list with a rotator cuff injury as the Red Sox slumped to a poor finish.
-Martínez finished with a 7–3 record, a 2.39 ERA, and 163 strikeouts, but only threw 116 innings.
+Martínez finished with a 7–3 record, a 2.39 ERA, and 163 strikeouts in 116 innings.
 Healthy in 2002, he rebounded to lead the league with a 2.26 ERA, 0.923 WHIP and 239 strikeouts, while going 20–4.
-However, that season's American League Cy Young Award narrowly went to 23-game winner Barry Zito of the Oakland A's, despite Zito's higher ERA, higher WHIP, fewer strikeouts, and lower winning percentage.
-Martínez became the first pitcher since the introduction of the Cy Young Award to lead his league in each of those four statistics, yet not win the award.
+However, that season's American League Cy Young Award narrowly went to 23-game winner Barry Zito of the Oakland Athletics, despite Zito's higher ERA, higher WHIP, fewer strikeouts, and lower winning percentage.
+Martínez became the first pitcher since the introduction of the Cy Young Award to lead his league in each of those four statistics without winning the award.
 Martínez's record was 14–4 in 2003.
-He led the league in ERA for the fifth time with 2.22, also led in WHIP for the fifth time at 1.04, and finished second to league leader Esteban Loaiza by a single strikeout.
+He led the league in ERA (2.22), ERA+ (211), and WHIP (1.04) for the fifth time each and finished second to league leader Esteban Loaiza by a single strikeout.
 Martínez came in third for the 2003 Cy Young Award, which went to Toronto's Roy Halladay.